hackforla/google-drive-migration/.github/ISSUE_TEMPLATE/drive-audit-issue-template.md

 We need to audit the drive so that we can know what files to move and if the receiving end is ready.

 ### Action Items
+- [ ] Does drivemigration@ have access to New Google Drive
+    -  if no, add `label: need shared drive access`
+    -  if yes, continue
 - [ ] Audit
    - [ ] start new audit template from copy
       - [ ] add link to resources below